Emmett-Lim/CPSC-481-Project/README.md

 ![Image of specific releases of Python](misc/image-1.png)

 Once you download it, click on it and you should see a program that pops up.
-Below inside that program window, check the box that says "Add python.exe to PATH".
+Below inside that program window, check the box that says "Add python.exe to PATH" and make sure the box for "Use admin privileges when installing py.exe" is marked as check as well.
 ![Python installation program](misc/image-2.png)

 Now click on "Customize Installation" and make sure that "pip" box is checked.